joelparkerhenderson/demo-rust-axum/README.md

 * [The Rust book](https://doc.rust-lang.org/stable/book/) is an excellent thorough starting point.

-* [The Axum crate](https://crates.io/crates/axum) has dozens of examples you can try.
+* [The axum crate](https://crates.io/crates/axum) has dozens of examples you can try.

 * What suggestions and feedback do you have for us?